wchichih/linux-on-matebook-14-2022/README.md

 ### Soundcard

+**UPDATE:** after update of `alsa-conf-ucm` to `1.2.10`，microphone can be showed in control center correctly, and volume can be remembered after reboot.

 Works with most recent sof-firmware(v2.2.5 or newer), but not perfect.

 Sound volume too low, need to adjust volume using `alsamixer`, set DAC to 100%.